project-zot/project-zot.github.io/docs/articles/benchmarking-with-zb.md

 > -   comparing with other registries

-With the `zb` tool, you can benchmark a `zot` registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec) published by the Open Container Initiative (OCI).
+With the zb tool, you can benchmark a zot registry or any other container image registry that conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec) published by the Open Container Initiative (OCI).

-> **Tip:**
+> :bulb:
-> We recommend installing and benchmarking with `zb` when you install `zot`.
+> We recommend installing and benchmarking with zb when you install zot.

 ## How to get zb

-The `zb` project is hosted with `zot` on GitHub at [project-zot](https://github.com/project-zot/zot).
-From GitHub, you can download the `zb` binary or you can build `zb` from the source.
+The zb project is hosted with zot on GitHub at [project-zot](https://github.com/project-zot/zot).
+From GitHub, you can download the zb binary or you can build zb from the source.
 You can also directly run the released docker image.

 <a name="supported-platforms"></a>
 ## Supported platforms and architectures

-`zb` is supported for the following operating systems and platform architectures:
+zb is supported for the following operating systems and platform architectures:

 | OS     | ARCH  | Platform                            |
 |--------|-------|-------------------------------------|